como-usar-puerto-serie-uart-raspberry-pi

 UART on Raspberry Pi

-The Raspberry Pi has an integrated UART port that can be used to communicate with other devices.
+The Raspberry Pi has a built-in UART port that can be used to communicate with other devices.
 On most Raspberry Pi models, the UART is available on the GPIO pins:

 • TX (GPIO 14): Pin 8 on the GPIO connector.